espressif/esp-faq/docs/en/application-solution/artificial-intelligence.rst

 What model frameworks does `ESP-DL <https://github.com/espressif/esp-dl>`_ support?
 -------------------------------------------------------------------------------------------------------------------------------

-  Currently, `ESP-DL <https://github.com/espressif/esp-dl>`_ supports models from mxnet, pytorch, and tensorflow.
+  The quantization tool ESP-PPQ used by ESP-DL can directly quantize ONNX models.
+Pytorch and TensorFlow need to be converted to ONNX models first.
+Please make sure your model can be converted to an ONNX model.

 --------------

-Does `ESP-DL <https://github.com/espressif/esp-dl>`_ support all models of the three platforms mentioned above (mxnet, pytorch, and tensorflow)?
+Does `ESP-DL <https://github.com/espressif/esp-dl>`_ support all models of the three platforms mentioned above (MXNet, Pytorch, and TensorFlow)?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  ESP-DL supports models in which all the operators are supported by ESP-DL.
-Please check `layer <https://github.com/espressif/esp-dl/tree/master/include/layer>`_ for the supported operators.
+  All operators in the above models must be supported by ESP-DL.
+For supported operators, please refer to `Operator Support State <https://github.com/espressif/esp-dl/blob/master/operator_support_state.md>`_.

 --------------